-Sport coats were worn with solid color pants that were darker than the sport coat, with the exception of white pants, which were worn with a navy blue sport coat.
+Sport coats were worn with solid colored pants that were darker than the sport coat, with the exception of white pants, which were primarily worn with a navy blue sport coat.
 Military tan pants were especially common and coordinated well with all sport coat colors.
-Most sport coats had wide rounded notch lapels and two very large square pockets that were either flap, slit or patch styles.
+Most sport coats had wide rounded notch lapels and two very large square pockets that were either flap, slit, or patch styles.

 The bush jacket, common in the early 1930s, returned in a hip length style complete with 4 pleated patch pockets and an extra wide collar.
 It was made of colored flannel instead of the previous light cotton tan.
 On many jackets, buttons were replaced by the zipper.
 Fashionable men wore these summer bush coats with Indian madras walking shorts (knee length) or casual flannel sacks and a foulard scarf.

 By the mid to late ’40s, the influence of California fashion was felt around the world.
 The sports coat loosened up even more around the waist to an almost straight line from shoulder to hip.
-Prints and textures increased as well as vibrant colors reflecting the bright and cheerful California sunshine.
-Newer fabrics, gabardine, twill, and flannel were lighter and smoother for a polished look.
+Prints and textures increased, as did vibrant colors reflecting the bright and cheerful California sunshine.
+Newer fabrics gabardine, twill, and flannel were lighter and smoother for a polished look.

-Blending solid and pattern also emerged in the late 1940s.
-It wasn’t uncommon to wear a sports coat with a solid front body with plaid or check print arms and back.
+Blending solids and patterns also emerged in the late 1940s.
+It wasn’t uncommon to wear a sport coat with a solid front body with plaid or check print arms and back.
 Western influence was also seen in a yoke design around the chest and shoulders.
 By 1948, the new Bold Look was in place.
 It had men wearing wide lapels, broad shoulders and big patterns.
 Corduroy and seersucker fabrics contributed to this period of confident casualness.
 Read more about the bold look and 1950s men’s casual fashions.

 1940s Men’s Casual Trousers

-Trousers sold separately for casual day wear, sporting events and some work environments were a bit more colorful and comfortable than suit trousers.
-They were made of lighter weight wool blends in the cooler months and even lighter cotton poplins, flannel, gabardine (rayon blend), or seersucker for tropical climates.
-Solid colors of green, grey, blue, brown, and tan were staples while more unique patterns like plaid, pinstripes, diagonal stripes, pin check, and herringbone in medium blues, maroons and browns were favored.
+Trousers sold separately from suits were worn for casual day wear, sporting events, and some work environments.
+They were a bit more colorful and comfortable than suit trousers and made of lighter weight wool blends in the cooler months and even lighter cotton poplins, flannel, gabardine (rayon blend), and seersucker for tropical climates.
+Solid colors of green, grey, blue, brown, and tan were staples, while more unique patterns like plaid, pinstripes, diagonal stripes, pin check, and herringbone in medium blues, maroons, and browns were favored.
 The California influence was seen in new colors such as russet, bright yellow, gold, and a blue-green.

 Casual trousers featured a narrowed high waist and full hips with wide legs.
 Flat fronts were preferred over a single pleat, although both were acceptable.
 Waistbands had dropped belt loops, which always had a thin leather belt worn with them.
 Shirts were worn tucked in, exposing the pants fully.
 Shirts rarely matched the pants.
 Instead, tan pants paired with maroon shirts, green plaid with brown, pinstripes with blue, etc.

 The other type of casual pant was the blue jean.
-They were made for heavy duty work wear but quickly adopted for home work in the Victory Garden.
+They were made for heavy duty work wear, but were quickly adopted for home work in the Victory Garden.
 Country men wore them as part of their Western style.
-Teens wore them as the uniform of their generation, even girls.
+Teens (even girls) wore them as the uniform of their generation.

 1940s denim jeans were high waisted with a long crotch and wide legs that folded up.
 They had large patch pockets on the back and deep side pockets.
 The denim was always a dark wash.